 The BRC may vote to approve comment resolutions (75% approval required) during WG sessions, ad hoc meetings, or telecons in which quorum is achieved.
 Ad hoc meetings and telecons shall be in compliance with the LMSC WG P&P rules about notification of such meetings.

-Only BRC membersshall be allowed to vote at BRC meetings
+Only BRC members, the WG chair or a WG vice-chair, and the WG technical editor shall be allowed to vote at BRC meetings

 Once comment resolution is complete (as determined by the BRC chair) and the modified draft is available, the BRC chair may start a WG recirculation ballot if the WG has approved the BRC to conduct recirculation ballots